jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/groups.md

   and thus protects your system
   from vulnerable code introduction.
 - However,
-  accepted vulnerabilities on the ASM are ignored by the strict mode, and the agent will
+  accepted vulnerabilities on the ARM are ignored by the strict mode, and the agent will
   (by decision of your team)